MacDougherty/MedicalDeviceApp/README.md

 # Medical Device App

 ## Overview
-This repository contains ruby code to run a web app for a medical device that consists of a buzzer, a Galvanic Skin Response (GSR) sensor, and a 4-digit display connected to a TI C32200 board.
+This repository contains code to run a ruby on rails web application for a "medical device," which consists of a buzzer, a Galvanic Skin Response (GSR) sensor, a heart rate sensor, and a 4-digit display connected to a TI C32200sf board.

 ## Pre-Reqs

 In order to use this code, the user will need to have rails installed and bundler installed.
 For more information on installing rails and bundler see …(add reference )

 To see the live updating web app functionality implemented in the “live_update” branch or the “live_change_display” branch, the user must also have a redis server installed.
+If you are on a mac, you can do this by running 'brew install redis'.

+## Set up

+The four sensors should be plugged into the designated ports on the Grove Base Boosterpack, and a usb cable should be plugged into the usb port at the top of the board and a usb port on your computer.

+For more information about setting up the sensors, see <https://portal.apiotics.com/workers/107>

 ## Branches